vyos/vyos-documentation/docs/configuration/service/dhcp-server.rst

    Clients receiving advertise messages from multiple servers choose the server with the highest preference value.
 The range for this value is ``0...255``.

+.. cfgcmd:: set service dhcpv6-server shared-network-name <name> subnet <subnet>
+   subnet-id <id>

+   This configuration parameter is required and must be unique to each subnet.
+   It is required to map subnets to lease file entries.

 .. cfgcmd:: set service dhcpv6-server shared-network-name <name> subnet
    <prefix> lease-time {default | maximum | minimum}